hibbitts-design/hibbitts-design-org-learn/pages/12.support-this-work/docs.md

 <input type="hidden" name="hosted_button_id" value="5RZ784EKKSZPN">
 <input type="submit" value="Contribute to this Project" name="submit1" alt="PayPal - The safer, easier way to pay online!" class="button">
 </form>

+Looking for another way to show a bit of ❤️ for Paul's open source work?
+Give one of his [Grav GitHub Repositories](https://github.com/hibbitts-design) a ⭐️.
+Thanks!